GLUT1 deficiency: Management

 While the classic ketogenic diet is commonly used for younger children, compliance with the ketogenic diet can be difficult for older children and adults.
 In recent years, the Modified Atkins Diet, and MCT oil based diets, have gained increasing acceptance among doctors treating these groups and may be more feasible for quality of life and compliance.
 There is growing empirical evidence that these diets can provide at least some of the benefits of the classical ketogenic diet for some GLUT1 deficiency patients.

 Ketone esters are an area of dietary therapy currently under investigation for potential treatment of GLUT1 deficiency and other medical conditions.
 Ketone esters are synthetic ketones that break down into natural ketones when metabolized.
 Ketone esters have been shown in recent research to improve seizures and movement disorders in GLUT1 deficient mice, but human studies have not yet been conducted.

 Triheptanoin (C7 oil), a triglyceride oil synthesized from castor beans. is an investigational pharmaceutical-grade medical food that has shown potential as a treatment for a number of inherited metabolic diseases.
 When metabolized by the body, C7 oil produces ketones similar to those produced on a ketogenic diet in addition to other types of ketones that are thought to fulfill further metabolic requirements in the absence of sufficient glucose.
 A phase 3 clinical trial however failed to find an improvement in patients with GLUT1 DS with disabling movement disorders.

 The inhibition of insulin production to increase glucose in the blood with the medicine diazoxide, in combination with continuous glucose monitoring, has been successful in one adolescent.
 The increased blood glucose also increases the availability of glucose in the brain, through the increased transfer of more glucose through the GLUT1-protein.
 She became seizure-free, became more physically active and had improved cognition.

 Researchers are studying gene therapy as a possible effective treatment for Glut 1 Deficiency.

 Therapies and rehabilitative services are beneficial since most GLUT1 deficiency patients experience movement disturbances as well as speech and language disorders.
 Occupational, physical, and speech/language therapies are standard for most patients, especially in childhood.
 Many families greatly benefit from other therapies such as aquatic therapy, hippotherapy, specific learning strategies, and behavioral therapy.

 Glut 1 patients Weak Areas are lowered IQ and adaptive behavior scores, expressive-language deficits, weakness in fine motor skills, limited visual attention to details, weakness in abstract analytical skills, and weakness in transfer of learning to new contexts.

-Strong Areas include receptive language or understanding, social skills, fun-loving and empathetic personalities, perseverance.